ROCKHAPPENZ.com homepage

 Serial 81065 (pre-L series)

-Brian Thomas, Vigilantes - Daphne Blue Stratocaster (Serial # TBA)
+Brian Thomas, Vigilantes - Sonic Blue Stratocaster (Serial # 97254)

 Ted Meares, Venturers - Fiesta Red Stratocaster (Serial # TBA)